AlexisRCS/api-real-estate-predictor/README.md

 Render link share in the Usage section.

 ## Usage
-The program can give some inside on the Belgium real estate price (area and position impacts), but keep in mind that's not a price advise for sellers or buyers.
+The program can give some insight on the Belgium real estate price (area and position impacts), but keep in mind that's not a price advise for sellers or buyers.

 [API Price Prediction Link](https://api-demo-real-estate-predictor-av.onrender.com)